gl-vis/gl-axes3d/README.md

 * `labelEnable` a boolean value or array of boolean
 * `labelText` a 3D array encoding the labels for each of the 3 axes.
 Default is `['x', 'y', 'z']`
 * `labelFont` a string (or array of strings) representing the font for each axis.
 Default `'sans-serif'`
-* `labelSize` the size of the label text in world units.
+* `labelSize` the size of the label text in pixel coordinates.
 Default is computed from tick spacing
 * `labelAngle` a number (or array of numbers) encoding the angle of the label text with the vertical axis in radians.
 Default `0`
 * `labelColor` a color array (or array of color arrays) encoding the color of the label for each axis.
 Default `[0,0,0]`
 * `labelPad` a number (or array of numbers) encoding the world coordinate offset of the labels from the data axes.
 Default `1.5`